 Industrial production in the Czech Republic rose by 7 percent from a year earlier in July of 2021, after a downwardly revised 11.1 percent growth in the prior month and above market expectations of a 5 percent increase.
 It was the fifth straight month of rising industrial activity, partially influenced by a lower comparison basis but also due to increased demand for some products of manufacturing, such as steel.
 Among sectors, production grew in mining & quarrying (24 percent vs 11.7 percent in June); manufacturing (6.8 percent vs 12.8 percent), namely fabricated metal products (14.5 percent) and basic metals (28.1 percent); and electricity, gas, steam and air conditioning supply (5.3 percent vs -5 percent).
 On a seasonally adjusted monthly basis, industrial production inched up 2.1 percent, the most in four months. source: Czech Statistical Office

 Industrial Production in Czech Republic averaged 3.21 percent from 2001 until 2021, reaching an all time high of 55.10 percent in April of 2021 and a record low of -34.60 percent in April of 2020.
 This page provides - Czech Republic Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Industrial Production in Czech Republic is expected to be -3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Czech Republic to stand at 3.40 in 12 months time.
-In the long-term, the Czech Republic Industrial Production is projected to trend around 2.90 percent in 2020, according to our econometric models.
+Industrial Production in Czech Republic is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Czech Republic Industrial Production is projected to trend around 3.80 percent in 2022 and 3.10 percent in 2023, according to our econometric models.